 You will be notified via email.
 Make sure your account is set up to receive email from email@example.com and check any spam filters on your email account.

-After your application has been accepted, you can request contracts for all regions in which the iTunes Store offers movies.
-When a contract for a specific region has been finalized and all other requirements have been met, content that has been delivered with territory rights cleared in that region may be made available there.
+After your application has been accepted, you can request contracts for all countries or regions in which the iTunes Store offers movies.
+When a contract for a specific country or region has been finalized and all other requirements have been met, content that has been delivered with territory rights cleared in that country or region may be made available there.

 A Vendor ID is a provider-created value that uniquely identifies one film from all other films delivered to iTunes.
 This identifier is used for tracking and reporting.
 Every film must have a unique Vendor ID.
 Vendor IDs may not be changed, reused, or duplicated.